MajidUppal/CSCI_115_Stockbusters/src/fin_data_download/README.md

 Before building the image, make sure you have:
 - [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed
-- Access to your team’s **Google Cloud Project**
+- Access to the team’s **Google Cloud Project**
 - A valid **service account JSON key** with permission to read/write the target GCS bucket
-- The environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to that JSON file (set automatically in the Dockerfile)
+- The environment variable `GOOGLE_APPLICATION_CREDENTIALS` pointing to that JSON file

 ---

 ##  GCS Setup

-1. Create or use an existing bucket (e.g. `fin-data-bucket`).
+1. Create or use an existing bucket (e.g. `fin-data-bucket-115`).
-2. Upload your input CSVs to the bucket root (no subfolders), for example: gs://fin-data-bucket/SP500_list.csv
+2. Upload the input CSVs to the bucket root Ex. gs://fin-data-bucket/SP500_list.csv  This file contains the list of S&P500
-3. Place your service account key inside: Milestone2/secrets/service_account.json
+3. Place your service account key outside: Milestone2/secrets/service_account.json
 4. **Do not commit this file** — the `secrets/` folder is ignored by `.gitignore`.

 ##  Build and Run with Docker